alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <h3 id="getting_paid"> 3.1 Getting Paid at Bosch </h3>
 <p> The first day of work your supervisor will send you an “intern welcome” email.
 In this email, there will be a link to a form that you NEED to submit to HR as soon as possible in order to get paid.
 PLEASE FILL THE GERMAN FORM.
 THE ENGLISH FORM WILL NOT BE ACCEPTED BY HR AND YOU WON’T BE PAID.
 This form will ask you for your Identifikationsnummer.
 See section X for how to get your hands on this very important 11-digit number.
 Why is this Identifikationsnummer important?
 Part of it refers to your tax class.
 In Germany, there are different tax classes, and without a tax number provided by the Rathaus you’ll be charged at the highest rate.
 And yeah… losing 120€ at the end of your first month isn’t the most pleasant experience.
 So please, make sure you are prepared with your Identifikationsnummer. </p>

-IMPORTANT: They will only pay you after your first full month.
+<b>IMPORTANT:</b> They will only pay you after your first full month.
 If you begin work at Bosch September 15th, you will get paid at the end of October for a month and a half of work.
 Avoid making this mistake and begging them for money (#notfun).

 <h3 id="food"> 3.2 Food - Intern Discount </h3>

 Don’t worry about bringing lunch with you.
 At Renningen, there is a cafeteria where everyone eats.
 It’s open weekdays from 11:30-14:30.
 As an intern, you receive a discount of X.XX€ on every meal.
-Depending on what you choose to eat, you typically spend 1.30€ to 3€ per meal.
+Depending on what you choose to eat, you typically spend 1.30€ to 5€ per meal.
 You pay for food with your Bosch ID card.
 Your balance can be refilled with cash at the kiosk directly outside the cafeteria.

 <h4>Cafe</h4>